What to do if…

 Important note

-This is general, practical information—not legal advice.
-Airline acceptance and border decisions can depend on your route, documents, nationality, and current rules.
-If you are unsure you meet entry requirements, use the staffed/manual route and ask what they need from you.
+This is general practical information, not legal, immigration, financial, technical, or professional advice.
+Airline acceptance and border decisions can depend on your route, documents, nationality, booking, and current rules.

 Additional Resources